hucker/ten8t/README.md

 ## How is Ten8t Organized?

-A common use case is to have check functions saved in python code files that python can discover via the import mechanism allowing files to be more or less, automatically detected.
+A common use case is to have check-functions saved in python code files that python can discover via the import mechanism allowing files to be more or less, automatically detected.

 Ten8t uses the following hierarchy: